How a Diesel Generator Works – Your Easy Guide in 2026

 A generator engine converts diesel fuel to mechanical energy that rotates the crankshaft.

-As combustion occurs in each cylinder, energy transmits to the engine crankshaft, which generates mechanical power for the alternator.
+As combustion occurs in each cylinder, energy is transmitted to the engine crankshaft, which generates mechanical power for the alternator.

 An alternator converts mechanical power into electrical energy in a process called magnetic induction.